Ak-Elements/Onyx/README.md

 ![Onyx Engine](https://github.com/user-attachments/assets/3580f4a8-11dc-4d0f-a9ea-1cfb58032908)

+Onyx is a Vulkan-based C++ engine designed for high-performance and volumetric terrain (voxel).
+Work on it started in 2022, with most progress happening in 2024 during my Twitch streams.
+The goal is to make it a lightweight, user-friendly, and fast game engine with lots of features.
+This engine is still actively being developed, and as such, the code provided is not guaranteed to be fully functional or free of bugs.
+Expect ongoing changes and improvements as the project evolves.

 # Onyx Engine Installation Guide

-## Introduction
-Onyx is a Vulkan-based C++ engine designed for high-performance graphics rendering.
-This guide outlines the requirements and step-by-step instructions for building Onyx on Windows.

 ## Requirements & Dependencies
 To successfully build and run Onyx, ensure the following software and tools are installed: